Celebrated (part two)

 “Hey, can I tell you something?
 That’s a story you’re working on, right?”

-Jealous of his source, Tom had taken to carrying the book in a knapsack pocket; double-secured, also, in a folder behind some papers.
-But he’d developed the little piece, penciled in corrections (…or, one might say, depredations), shifting language too nineteenth-century into something he would today call close narration, historic present.
+Careful of his source, Tom had taken to carrying the book in a knapsack pocket; double-secured in a folder behind some papers.
+But he’d developed the little piece, penciled in corrections (…or, one might say, depredations), shifted language too nineteenth-century into something he would today call close narration, historical present.
 He’d excised one or two lines altogether.

 “Yeah, I mean…like…just for a personal thing…sure…”